TumzeeAnalyst/SQL-Project-Layoffs/EDA.md

 SELECT `MONTH`, tlo, SUM(tlo) OVER (ORDER BY `MONTH`) AS Rolling_Total FROM rolling_total;

--- Sum of total layoffs by company and year
+-- Sum of total layoffs of company per year

 SELECT company, YEAR(`date`), SUM(total_laid_off)
 FROM layoffs_static2
 GROUP BY company, YEAR(`date`)
 ORDER BY company ASC;

--- To know the total layoffs of company per year
+-- To know the rank of the sum of total layoffs of company for each year to know which company had the most layoffs for each year

-WITH company_year(compay, years, total_laid_off)AS
+WITH company_year(company, years, total_laid_off)AS
 (
 SELECT company, YEAR(`date`), SUM(total_laid_off)
 FROM layoffs_static2